π¬πͺ Georgian Recommended Learning Material

 - The keyboard is identical to the English keyboard, so you can write much faster than you can read.

-Start your Listening training here.
+Start your listening training here.

 Listening-reading is a method used by experienced learners.
 We’re gonna show you step by step how to do it.
 Read more about it here…